UsmanShkk/pythoncodes/README.md

 # Problem Solving Repository

 This repository contains solutions to various programming problems and coding challenges, with a primary focus on problem-solving techniques using Python.
-It is designed to help you practice and improve your skills in algorithmic thinking, data structures, and efficient code implementation.
+It is designed to help you practice and improve your skills in algorithmic thinking, data structures.

 ## Repository Structure